Childbirth Educator Certification

 - You are a doula, nurse, or other birth professional who wants to expand your services to include childbirth classes.

 - You are an experienced educator with no certification in the last two years.

 EXPERIENCED – This pathway for certification is the right choice for you if:

-- You are currently certified with another recognized childbirth educator organization, such as DONA or CAPPA or Lamaze, and have been actively teaching for a minimum of two years.
+- You are currently certified with another recognized childbirth educator organization, such as DONA or CAPPA or Lamaze or Bradley, and have been actively teaching for a minimum of two years.

-- You have been certified as a childbirth educator within the last two years through ICEA or another recognized childbirth educator organization, such as DONA or CAPPA or Lamaze, and actively taught for a minimum of two years while certified, but your certification has expired within the last two years.
+- You have been certified as a childbirth educator within the last two years through ICEA or another recognized childbirth educator organization, such as DONA or CAPPA or Lamaze or Bradley, and actively taught for a minimum of two years while certified, but your certification has expired within the last two years.

 ICEA Certification Candidate Qualifications

 This certification program is available to any educator who upholds and practices ICEA’s philosophy of family-centered maternity care and freedom to make decisions based on knowledge of alternatives in childbirth.
 The program sets a common standard which improves the quality of teaching by individual childbirth educators, protects the consumer by ensuring minimum qualifications, and provides the basis for establishing childbirth education as a recognized profession.
 This program does not exclude an otherwise qualified person for reason of teaching method or educational or professional background.
 No qualified, presently certified instructor will be excluded from entering the ICEA Childbirth Educator Certification Program.